pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 and playfully experiment that people (including him) can lose with aging technical conservatism.
 As he wrote, being around young people can be inspiring in many ways that are not "plagiarism".
-Young people bring a hopefulness which can be infectious -- even if in retrospect Paul says his plan to build a human level AI using a Commodore PET and an unreliable 10MB hard disk was absurd.
+Young people bring a hopefulness which can be infectious -- even if in retrospect Paul says his plan to build a human-level AI using a Commodore PET and an unreliable 10MB hard disk was absurd.
 George's brilliance lay in maybe later thinking, "What AI-ish thing can I build with all I know and the tools at hand?"
 He may well have done WordNet whether he had met Paul in his enthusiastic unreasonableness or not.
-Still, as an older Paul wrote, it is often the annoying seemingly ignorant questions of youth that make us old geezers think. :-)
+As an older Paul wrote, "It is often the annoying seemingly ignorant questions of youth that make us old geezers think. :-)" Still, Paul is sad that he has not seen his Pointrel work and those early discussions with George ever acknowledged in the official WordNet history.
+By contrast, another professor then at Princeton, James Beniger, who Paul discussed various ideas with, acknowledged Paul's incidental contributions in the "The Control Revolution" (among those of many other people and influences on Jim's work).
+Still, we all have minds made of many ideas that have come together, and it can be hard to remember the origins of all of them, especially broader perspective-shifting ones which may sometimes even flow from seemingly unrelated comments or enthusiasms.

+Ideas flowed both ways though of course.
 One idea Paul got from George, beside much other good advice on life and psychology, was the notion of "free and open source".
-Paul has previously made money before Princeton writing a computer game for the Commodore VIC (which helped pay for Princeton).
+Paul has previously made money before Princeton writing a computer game in 6502 Assembly for the Commodore VIC (which helped pay for Princeton).
 George went to great effort to get Princeton University to approve broad distribution of WordNet for free in a way that others could make derived works from it.
 That showed Paul another way to distribute ideas and technology besides commercial sales -- as free and open source content and software.
+This was a big contrast to a high school teacher Paul had worked for who emphasized selling software and content.
 George did not believe people should make their academic work proprietary and secret.
 That was very different than some other professors who turned their work into proprietary companies.
 George made a tremendous gift to the world